dordio/dotfiles/README.md

 # dotfiles and bin
-Just a collection of my dot files
+Just a collection of my dot files and some stupid scripts